FranciscoMCG/jsonshed/README.md

 # jsonshed API

-> The jsonshed API is a RESTful API containing sample data for testing and prototyping
+> Jsonshed is a RESTful API containing sample data for testing and prototyping.
+It&#39;s built in Node.JS, TypeScript and hosted on Google Firebase.

 ## Table of Contents